Implementation of soft-constrained MPC for Tracking using its semi-banded problem structure: Introduction

 \section{Introduction}

-Model Predictive Control (MPC) \cite{camacho2013model} is an advanced control methodology, based on mathematical optimization, whose most valuable feature is its ability to deal with (possibly joint) constraints in inputs and states while optimizing a performance index.
-To do so, it requires solving an optimization problem every sample time, which includes a cost function to be minimized, a model of the system, and the aforementioned constraints to be satisfied along a prediction horizon.

-A subclass of MPC formulations is linear MPC \cite{rawlings2017model}, characterized by considering a linear prediction model and convex inequality constraints.
-It is a common choice in practical implementations given that the underlying optimization problem is a Quadratic Program (QP), which generally can be solved efficiently \cite{boyd2004convex}.
-Linear MPC, therefore, is a sensible option in practice, given the limitations in computational power and memory of control systems.
+\IEEEPARstart{M}{odel} Predictive Control (MPC) \cite{rawlings2017model} is an advanced control methodology able to deal with (possibly joint) constraints in inputs and states while optimizing a performance index.
+A subclass of MPC formulations is linear MPC, characterized by considering a linear prediction model and convex inequality constraints.
+In practical implementations, the underlying optimization problem is a Quadratic Program (QP), which generally can be solved efficiently \cite{boyd2004convex}.
+Linear MPC, therefore, is a sensible option in practice, given the limitations in computational power and memory of some control systems.

 A problem that MPC faces in real applications is that its optimization problem may be infeasible for the current system state due to the presence of the state/input constraints.
 Furthermore, even if the MPC problem is currently feasible, feasibility may be lost in the next sample time due to inaccuracies in the prediction model and/or external disturbances.
 This issue is particularly relevant in the case of linear MPC, where model mismatch is almost always present.
 A practical approach to deal with this issue is the use of soft constraints, where the constraints are allowed to be violated at a certain cost.
 For instance, in \cite{melanie_LCSS_soft}, the authors use a classical soft-constrained approach to implement standard MPC, where non-negative slack variables are included in the constraints and penalized in the cost function.